- too bulky

 - Using the right film is important here, too, because it makes it easy to turn the pages without leading to breakages along the stress lines.

-Need advice for your specific catalogue job?
-Call me on 01179 414 999 or email me on firstname.lastname@example.org.
+At Express Encapsulation we’ve got over 35 years’ experience in making print last longer and look better.
+If you need advice for your specific catalogue job call me on 01179 414 999 or email me on firstname.lastname@example.org.
 We can chat through the job requirements and your customer’s goals, and I’ll advise on the best approach.